RHYTHMPLEX documents the process, writing, and work of drummer and percussionist Jon Mueller.

 “An audacious ringleader for new music” – Pitchfork

-A founding member of the bands Volcano Choir, Collections of Colonies of Bees, and Pele, he has also worked with Jonathan Kane, Rhys Chatham, Jarboe, James Plotkin, Fred Lonberg-Holm, Marcus Schmickler, Bhob Rainey, Dan Burke, Asmus Tietchens, Lionel Marchetti, Z’EV, Jason Kahn, Jack Wright, and many others.
+A founding member of the bands Volcano Choir, Collections of Colonies of Bees, and Pele, he has also appeared on recordings with Rhys Chatham, Jarboe, James Plotkin, Fred Lonberg-Holm, Marcus Schmickler, Bhob Rainey, Hal Rammel, Dan Burke, Asmus Tietchens, Lionel Marchetti, Z’EV, Jason Kahn, Jack Wright, and many others.

-He’s given talks about listening, creativity and work at places such as PechaKucha (Chicago), Loyola University (New Orleans), WMSE’s Radio Summercamp (Milwaukee), Viva!
-Festival (Montreal), Weslyan University (Middleton), PRSA (Milwaukee), MARN (Milwaukee), and the Translator Lab (Milwaukee).
+He’s given talks about listening and creativity at Loyola University (New Orleans), Viva!
+Festival (Montreal), Weslyan University (Middleton), PechaKucha (Chicago), and more.

-From 1999 – 2009 he ran the recording label and promotion company Crouton, publishing over 40 releases in deluxe presentations.
+From 1999 – 2009 he owned the recording label and promotion company Crouton, which published and promoted over 40 releases in deluxe presentations.
 Crouton also organized events in the Milwaukee and Chicago areas with artists from around the world.
 These were documented by the press and even filmed as part of a PBS documentary.
-A listing of the label’s recordings can be found at the Discogs website.
+A list of the label’s recordings can be found at the Discogs website.